saucelabs/sauce-docs/docs/mobile-apps/real-device-cleaning.md

 - Proxy configuration
 - Network settings

-To access our private device cloud, contact your Sauce Labs account executive or our support team.
+Those settings are fully available on our private device cloud offering.
+Please contact your account executive or our support team for access.
 :::

 :::note